Marakele National Park

 Summary of Facts

-• Marakele National Park is located in South Africa.
+• Marakele National Park is located in South Africa, near Thabazimbi.

-• The park is home to the African Big Five – elephants, lions, leopards, buffalos, and rhinos.
+• The park is home to the African Big Five, with buffalo reintroduced in 2013.

-• It boasts over 400 bird species, including the endangered Cape vulture.
+• It hosts over 250 bird species, including the largest colony of Cape griffon vultures.

 • The best time to visit is during the dry winter months from May to September.

-• Marakele National Park is approximately 280 kilometers from Johannesburg.
+• Marakele is approximately 280 kilometers from Johannesburg.

 • Self-driving and guided safari tours are available for exploring the park.